 What is Freddie Mac?
 What are the benefits of Freddie Mac Multifamily loans?
 What types of Freddie Mac Multifamily loans are available?

 That’s why we’ve put together this guide.
-Once you know everything you need about Freddie Mac Multifamily loans, you can choose the right one for you.
-Read on to learn more.
+Once you learn about Freddie Mac Multifamily loans, you can choose the right one for you.

 What Is Freddie Mac?

-To understand how the commercial loans you get through Freddie Mac works, you first need to know what Freddie Mac is.
-This corporation—officially called the Federal Home Loan Mortgage Corp, and also referred to as FHLMC.
+To understand how commercial loans available through Freddie Mac work, you first need to know what Freddie Mac is.
+This corporation—officially called the Federal Home Loan Mortgage Corporation, is also referred to as FHLMC.

 Freddie Mac came into existence in 1970, when it was chartered by Congress.
 It was created specifically so that money could be provided to mortgage lenders.
 This way, both multifamily housing, and property ownership would be accessible to middle-income Americans.

-Freddie Mac does this by purchasing, guaranteeing, and securitizing mortgages, with the result of forming mortgage-backed securities.
+Freddie Mac does this by purchasing, guaranteeing, and securitizing mortgages, with the result of issuing mortgage-backed securities.

 What Are Freddie Mac Multifamily Loans?

-In order to encourage Americans to get loans, the Freddie Mac Multifamily Loans program provides floating rate and fixed-rate loans to refinance or acquire different multifamily loan types.
-These types of loans are for properties such as affordable housing, senior housing, and more.
+In order to encourage Americans to obtain loans, the Freddie Mac Multifamily Loan program provides floating-rate and fixed-rate loans to refinance or acquire different multifamily property types.
+These types of loans are also for multifamily property sub-types such as affordable housing, senior housing, and more.

-In this section, we’ll review the different types of loans you can get through this program.
-These are the conventional, small balance, targeted affordable housing, and seniors housing loans.
+In this section, we’ll review the different types of loans you can obtain through this program.
+These include conventional, small balance, targeted affordable housing, and senior housing loans.

-With the conventional loan, you can get floating-rate and fixed-rate loans.
-You can also get moderate rehab, value-add, and lease-up loans.
-Additionally, you can get structured loans, supplemental loans, and more.
+With the conventional loan product, you can obtain floating-rate and fixed-rate loans.
+You can also obtain moderate rehab, value-add, and lease-up loans.
+Additionally, you can obtain structured loans, supplemental loans, and more.

-These loans can be used for student housing, manufactured housing communities, and other types of housing.
+These loans can also be used for student housing, manufactured housing communities, and other types of housing.

-We’ll start by reviewing the core conventional loans.
-These are the fixed-rate, float-to-fixed (two plus seven), and floating-rate loans.
+We’ll start by reviewing core conventional loans.
+These include fixed-rate, floating-to-fixed (two plus seven), and floating-rate loans.

 The fixed-rate loan is used to cover loan amounts between $5 million and $100 million.
-However, smaller and larger amounts will be considered for this loan, starting at $1 million.
+However, smaller and larger amounts will be considered, starting at $1 million.
 They must have a tenant-in-common, limited liability, corporation, or limited partnership organizational structure.

-This type of loan is perfect for assets that require light positioning.
-(Note that is not a requirement for this type of loan, however.)
+This type of loan is perfect for assets which require light positioning. (that is not a requirement for this type of loan, however.)

-This loan is available for all Targeted Affordable Housing Optigo offerings and conventional offerings.
-However, it does not cover manufactured housing communities, seniors housing, student housing, or pre-stabilized assets.
+This loan is available for all Targeted Affordable Housing Optigo conventional offerings.
+However, it does not cover manufactured housing communities, senior housing, student housing, or pre-stabilized assets.

-The floating-rate loan usually covers amounts that are between $5 million and $100 million.
-However, other amounts that are less or more than these limits will be considered.
-They must have in common a tenant-in-common, limited liability company, corporation, or limited partnership organizational structure.
+The floating-rate loan usually covers amounts between $5 million and $100 million.
+However, other amounts which are less or more than these limits will be considered.
+They must have a tenant-in-common, limited liability company, corporation, or limited partnership organizational structure.

 Additional Products and Assets

-Outside of the core products, there are additional products and assets.

-The conventional products are the Structured Pool Transaction and Structured Pool Transaction Addendum.
+Outside of the core products, there are also additional products and assets.
+The conventional products include the Structured Pool Transaction and Structured Pool Transaction Addendum.

-The specialty assets include the HUD Section 8 Financing and the Manufactured Housing Community Loan.
-They also include the Manufactured Housing Resident Owned Community Loan and Student Housing Financing.
+The assets include the HUD Section 8 Financing and the Manufactured Housing Community Loan.
+The Manufactured Housing Resident Owned Community Loan and Student Housing are available as well.

-Specialty products include the Green Advantage, Lease-Up Loan, Moderate Rehab, Student Housing Value-Add, Supplement, and Value-Add.
+Specialty products include Green Advantage, Lease-Up Loans, Moderate Rehab, Student Housing Value-Add, Supplement, and Value-Add.

 Small Balance Loan Program

-The small balance loan program makes it possible for you to get loans between $1 million and $7.5 million.
+The small balance loan program makes it possible for you to obtain loans between $1 million and $7.5 million.
 It also streamlines processes such as funding, closing, underwriting, and pricing.
-These types of loans include Small Balance loans and Portfolio Deals.
+These types of loans include Small Balance and Portfolio Loans.

 The Small Balance Loan can be used to cover amounts between $1 million and $7.5 million.
-You get both fixed-rate and hybrid ARM options, which last for 5, 7, or 10 years.
+Fixed-rate and hybrid ARM’s are available, which last for 5, 7, or 10 years.

 This type of loan is non-recourse.
-In certain markets, you get up to 80% when it comes to maximum LTV.
+In certain markets, you can qualify for up to 80% LTV.

 If you’re looking for an interest-only loan, this is available through the small balance loan program.
-The amortization period is 30 years.
-You also get the option of declining prepayment.
+The amortization period is 30 years when applicable.
+The option of declining prepayment is also available.

 At application, coupon pricing is locked.
-The process of third-party reports and loan documents is fully streamlined, making your life easier so you can focus on running your real estate investments.
+The process of ordering third-party reports and loan documents is fully streamlined, making your life easier so you can focus on running your real estate investment business.

-You have your choice of 12 Optigo lenders, and you get coverage from them all throughout the US.
+You can choose from 12 Optigo lenders and will receive coverage from them all throughout the US.
 For the life of your loan, this lender will be your servicing partner.

-With Small Balance Loan Portfolios, you get many benefits.
-One of these benefits is that you get a dedicated Freddie Mac team on your side throughout the whole process, between quote and closing.
+With Small Balance Loan Portfolios, there are many benefits.
+One of these benefits is that you have access to a dedicated Freddie Mac team throughout the whole process, between quoting and closing.

-Other benefits include a streamlined process, cost efficiencies, and customized pricing.
+Other benefits include a streamlined underwriting process, cost efficiencies, and customized pricing.

 Targeted Affordable Housing

-Targeted Affordable Housing loans are provided so that people can get loans in underserved areas.
-If you have low or very low income, you can get tax-exempt loans, bond credit enhancements, cash loans, and other types of loans.
+Targeted Affordable Housing loans are provided so people have access to loans in underserved areas.
+If you have low or very low income, you can qualify for tax-exempt loans, bond credit enhancements, cash loans, and other types of loans.
 Let’s review some of the options available.

 Bridge to Resyndication